Xyce/Xyce/INSTALL.md

 Xyce can be built for serial execution or with distributed-memory (MPI) parallelism.
 This is determined by the parallelism enabled in the build of Trilinos used when configuring Xyce.
-Different variants of Xyce and Tilinos can co-exist on a system, but the variants must be installed in different directories.
+Different variants of Xyce and Trilinos can co-exist on a system, but the variants must be installed in different directories.